PawanRajwar/GUI_TO_DO_LIST/README.md

 - Loading Tasks: The load_tasks() function reads data from tasks.json upon startup.
 If the file doesn’t exist or is empty, an empty list is initialized.

 - Saving Tasks: The save_tasks() function automatically writes the current task list to tasks.json each time a task is added, deleted, or cleared, ensuring tasks are consistently saved.

+### 3. Task Addition:
+- Add Task: Users enter a task description in the entry box and can then select a due date and priority level.
+The app verifies that a task name, valid due date, and priority level are entered before adding it.

+- Due Date Picker: The DateEntry widget from tkcalendar allows users to pick only valid dates.

+- Priority Dropdown: Users select a priority level (High, Medium, Low) from a dropdown menu, allowing for organized task sorting.